 Proceeds raised from the event went towards the establishment of the new Kingdom Light centre in Cockburn and in support of Clontarf Foundation which seeks to improve the lives of young Aboriginal men.

-Mayor Doherty was presented with a framed montage of the event in recognition of her attendance.
+Mayor Doherty was presented with a framed montage of the event in recognition of her attendance which she presented to Council.